Vishnu2663/springboot_dockerised_cicd_jenkins_project/README.md

        Branch: */main (or */master as per your repo)

        Save.
+  ## Before that in jenkins server as ubuntu user login with docker crednetials
+        docker login -u DOCKERHUB_USERNAME # once u give enter it will ask dockerhub password
   ## Run the pipeline

   ## Here is a look at the jenkins full stage build view dashboard: